arcaraynier/January/README.md

 Feb 9 , 2025 - It was sunday, go to church, spend a short walk and yeah inspired and motivated to pursue being SOFTWARE ENGINEER.

-Feb 10, 2025 - Motitvated to pursue my passion.
+Feb 10, 2025 - Motivated to pursue my passion.

+Feb 11, 2025 - Another day, another productivity